SaintSauce/picograd/README.md

 # picograd

-Implementation of a scalar-valued backpropagation algorithm inspired from Micrograd (by Andrej Karpathy)
+Implementation of a small automatic differentiation library inspired from Micrograd (by Andrej Karpathy)

 1. tensor.py
 2. operations.py